MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-csh/csh-conversation-state.md

 The conversations that you pick for working are classified under **Active** state.
 In the **Active** state, your capacity is consumed.

 - The conversation (work item) transitions from **Active** to **Closed** state when you complete working on the conversation and end the conversation and close the session.
+This is applicable only for the Entity Routing conversations (work items) and not for any other channel conversations (work items).

 - The conversation (work item) transitions from **Active** to **Open** state under the following scenarios: